Good Hotel Guide Review

 all year except 24/25 Dec.

-bar, sun lounge, restaurant, free Wi-Fi, sea-facing garden with path to beach, unsuitable for disabled.
+bar, sun lounge, restaurant, free Wi-Fi, sea-facing garden with path to beach, restaurant and bar wheelchair accessible.

 Radio 4 at breakfast, selected music at other mealtimes.

 allowed in bedrooms (treats, towels, dog bowls), not in dining room.

 per room B&B single from £110, double £150–£250.
 Set dinner £19.50–£27, à la carte £29.
 1-night bookings only rarely refused.